 These stunning sunset silhouettes were created by third grade students.
 I must admit, however, that although many of my students found this project fun, many found it extremely challenging.
 I think a better age group would be fourth or fifth grade.
 If you have small classes, or if you are doing this project with small groups, any age group could do it.
 It just takes some explaining.

-To start, we wash watercolor paint over regular white paper (no need to waste watercolor paper here).
-I set out red, yellow and blue watercolors and let them mix away.
+To start, we washed watercolor paint over regular white paper (no need to use watercolor paper here).
+I set out red, yellow and blue liquid watercolors and let them mix away.
 I did warn them about blending all three colors together.
 Some, of course, did this straight away and came up with a lovely muck color.
-At least their color curiosity is satisfied!
+At least their color curiosity is satisfied.

 Set wet paper aside or put on drying rack.